nd-nuclear-theory/basis/INSTALL.md

 compilation.

-You will first need to build (and optionally install) the various supporting modules.
+You will first need to build (and optionally install) the various supporting libraries.
 Change to the intended parent directory for all the repositories (including `basis`), e.g.:

   ~~~~~~~~~~~~~~~~